-Restricted cash consists of discretely managed accounts maintained to comply with contractual requirements imposed by grantors or contribution restrictions imposed by donors.
+Restricted cash consists of discretely managed accounts maintained to comply with contractual requirements imposed by grantors, contribution restrictions imposed by donors, and internal designations by management and the Board of Directors.

 Cash restricted for lending purposes may be used only to fund loans.
 Restricted cash for loan loss reserves may be used to replenish loan funds in the event of a loan charge off.
-Restricted cash includes temporarily restricted net assets amounting to \$463,432 at December 31, 2015 (\$477,541 at December 31, 2014).
+Restricted cash includes temporarily restricted net assets amounting to \$434,779 at December 31, 2016 (\$463,432 at December 31, 2015).